-- Sick leave is a benefit of employment, and is subject to the authority of your employing agency. - However, unused sick leave is an important part of your retirement because it can increase your monthly benefit when converted to service credit.
+- Sick leave is a benefit of employment, and is subject to the authority of your employing agency. - However, unused sick leave is an important part of your retirement because it can increase your monthly benefit if eligible to be converted to service credit.